thej022214/hisse/README.md

 hisse!
 Now with more CRANy goodness.

-** Development branch.
-It might not compile in the current stage. **
+** Development branch. **

+All tests are passing.
+Branch ready for production.